Quantum Ergodicity on Graphs : from Spectral to Spatial Delocalization: Introduction

 if $x, y\in V_N=\Gamma_N\backslash \tilV_N$ are the projections of $\tilde x, \tilde y\in\tilV_N$.

 If we know in addition that $\rho(\partial I_1)=0$, where $\rho$ is the integrated density of states measure \eqref{e:IDS1}, then our main theorems hold with $I$ replaced by $I_1$; see the end of Section~\ref{sec:retour}.
-This is true in particular if \textbf{(Green)} holds on $\overline{I_1}$.
+Note that if \textbf{(Green)} holds on $\overline{I_1}$, then $\rho(\partial I_1)=0$.

 Although we tend to skip it from the notation, the ``observables'' $\mathbf{K}$ and $a$ necessarily depend on $N$.
 On the other hand, they do not depend on $j$, the index of the eigenfunction (they are actually allowed to depend on $\lambda^{(N)}_j$ in the proof, but this dependence cannot be wild, it has to be at least continuous).
 We interpret Corollary \ref{c:firstcor} as follows~: for a given observable $a$, the average $\sum_{x\in V_N} a(x)|\psi^{(N)}_j(x)|^2$ is close to $\la a \ra_{\lambda^{(N)}_j+i\eta_0}$ for most indices $j$.
 It follows similarly from Theorem \ref{thm:1} that $\sum_{x,y\in V_N}K(x, y)\overline{\psi^{(N)}_j(x)} \psi^{(N)}_j(y)$ is close to $\la {\mathbf K}\ra_{\lambda^{(N)}_j+i\eta_0}$ for most $j$.
 One of the subtleties of the result is that the indices $j$ for which this holds may {\em{a priori}} depend on the observables $a$, $\mathbf{K}$.
-If we wanted to have a common set of indices $j$ that do the job for all observables (whose number is exponential in $N$), we would need to have an exponential rate of convergence in Theorems \ref{thm:2}, \ref{thm:1}.
+If we wanted to have a common set of indices $j$ that do the job for all observables (whose number is exponential in $N$), we would need to have an exponential rate of convergence in Theorems \ref{thm:2} and \ref{thm:1}.
 As is seen in the case of regular graphs and $W=0$ \cite{A}, our proof gives a rate that is at best a negative power of the girth, which is itself typically of order $\log N$.
 So, the result is far from showing that $|\psi^{(N)}_j(x)|^2$ is close to the uniform measure in total variation.

 Note the presence of the extra parameter $\eta_0$, in comparison with the case of regular graphs \cite{ALM, A}.
 This is due to the fact that, generally speaking, the quantities $\la a \ra_{\lambda^{(N)}_j+i\eta_0}$ and $\la {\mathbf K}\ra_{\lambda^{(N)}_j+i\eta_0}$ are not necessarily bounded as $\eta_0\downarrow 0$ for fixed $N$.
 They will however stay bounded in the limits $N\to +\infty$ followed by $\eta_0\downarrow 0$ (as a result of \eqref{e:cool3} and \textbf{(Green)}).